tjrantal/ConverGT3X/README.md

 Run script S02... to visualise the first file of exported data on screen.

 TODO
-I have been told Actigraph have updated their file format, new code needed to handle the new file format (which does not include byte-packing). a tutorial for use with R using the rJava library.
+I have been told Actigraph have updated their file format and newer files are no longer 12 bit packed.
+This implementation does not support such files, and new code will be needed to handle the new file format. a tutorial for use with R using the rJava library.

 Written by Timo Rantalainen tjrantal at gmail dot com 2015 to 2018.